Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Introduction

 Our results gathered with previous reports of Ref.~\cite{sander2016}, in which waning immunity can drastically change the threshold behavior, lead to the following take-home messages.
 Firstly, the metastable, localized, and active states of the standard SIS dynamics necessary to sustain the endemic activity for any infection rate for $\gamma>3$ are not universal and their realizations in real epidemic processes may be unrealistic.
-Secondly, for the widely more frequent case of networks with $2<\gamma<3$, the null threshold is a robust feature, obtained irrespectively of the existence of locally self-activated star subgraphs.
+Second, for the widely more frequent case of networks with $2<\gamma<3$, the null threshold is a robust feature, obtained irrespectively of the existence of locally self-activated star subgraphs.
 In such an absence, epidemics is triggered in the innermost, densely connected component of the network given by a $k$-core decomposition~\cite{Dorogovtsev2006a}, while for the original SIS model it happens only for $2<\gamma<5/2$~\cite{Castellano12}.
-Last but not least, the degree based methods with mixing~\cite{Pastor01,barratbook,PSRMP}, which have been frequently pretermitted due to its failure in capturing the asymptotically null epidemic threshold of the standard SIS for $\gamma>3$~\cite{Wang03,Castellano2010,VanMieghem2012}, have accuracies higher than the more refined individual-based theories in the modified SIS models that we investigated in the current work and also in other models as contact processes~\cite{Mata14} and SIRS~\cite{sander2016}.
-The origins of this counter-intuitive worse performance of QMF theory is discussed in our conclusions.
+Last but not least, the HMF theory~\cite{Pastor01,barratbook,PSRMP}, which has been frequently pretermitted due to its failure in capturing the asymptotically null epidemic threshold of the standard SIS for $\gamma>3$~\cite{Wang03,Castellano2010,VanMieghem2012}, { is more accurate than} the QMF theory for the {present} modified SIS models and also in other models as contact processes~\cite{Mata14} and SIRS~\cite{sander2016}.
+The origins of this worse performance of the QMF theory is discussed in our conclusions.

 The remaining of the paper is organized as follows.
-Section~\ref{sec:models} describes the investigated models and their mean-field theories are discussed in Section~\ref{sec:mf}.
-Epidemic thresholds obtained in numerical simulations are presented and compared with mean-field theories in Section~\ref{sec:ucm}.
-The finite-size scaling of the critical quantities are provided in Section~\ref{sec:fss}.
-We draw our concluding remarks {and prospects} in Section~\ref{sec:conclu}.
-Appendixes~\ref{app:simu}, \ref{app:pair}, and \ref{app:lsanalytic} with analytical and numerical details complement the paper.
+Section~\ref{sec:models} describes the investigated models, and their mean-field theories are discussed in Sec.~\ref{sec:mf}.
+Epidemic thresholds obtained in numerical simulations are presented and compared with mean-field theories in Sec.~\ref{sec:ucm}.
+The finite-size scaling of the critical quantities are provided in Sec.~\ref{sec:fss}.
+We draw our concluding remarks {and prospects} in Sec.~\ref{sec:conclu}.
+Appendices~\ref{app:simu}, \ref{app:pair}, and \ref{app:lsanalytic} complement the paper with analytical and numerical details.